Ume, an Important Plant for a Japanese Life

 As well as enjoying Sakura-viewing, we enjoy viewing blossoms of Ume in February to March.
 In fact, Ume-viewing is an old custom than Sakura-viewing having occurred since the Nara period (AD 710-794).

 The fruit of Ume picked in May-June, has an important role in Japanese food culture.
 Traditionally, people make preserved foods with Ume during this season.
 This work is called Umeshigoto (Ume work).

 If you would like to know more about the Ume (technical name: Prunus mume) and the Ume preserving, read this article.
-Seasonal Ume (梅,Japanese Apricot) Preserving
+Seasonal Ume (梅,Japanese Plum) Preserving

 This time I’ll introduce a traditional home remedy made from Ume.

 The Ume juice concentate (Bainiku Ekisu or Ume Ekes in Japanese) has appeared in the book written by the doctor in 1817 about folk medicines in all of Japan, and shown the method of making, the usage and the effects for infectious diseases, food poisoning and indigestion.